Fr4nkFletcher/ESP32-Marauder-Cheap-Yellow-Display/README.md

   For more info on the webflasher visit ---> https://github.com/Fr4nkFletcher/Adafruit_WebSerial_ESPTool

-  **If you have issues with the web flasher try unplugging and restarting your CYD, then hold RST --> tap BOOT --> release RST.
+  **If you have issues with the web flasher, try unplugging and restarting your CYD, then hold RST --> tap BOOT --> release RST.
   You should get a blank screen.
 Refresh the webflasher and then click Connect to begin the process.**

 </p>